Darz2/parachorpy/README.md

 pip install ctREFPROP
 ```

-If one is using Clapeyron.jl, then using PythonCall in julia can be used to calculate IFTs using `compute_sigma_pure`, `compute_sigma_mixture` and `parachor_number` functions in SurfaceTension class.
+If one is using Clapeyron.jl, then using PythonCall in julia can be used to calculate IFTs using `compute_gamma_pure`, `compute_gamma_mixture` and `parachor_number` functions in InterfacialTension class.

 ## JSON Input Format